suncoast-devs/handbook/lessons/full-stack-build-an-app/10-adding-restaurant-validation.md

 > NOTE: If any of your data rows **DO** have `NULL` in these columns the
 > migration run will fail.
 You will have to add data to those rows or remove
-> those rows before the migration will execute properly.
+> those rows before the migration executes.

 ## Handling errors in the user interface